Dear Father Hood: is renovating a house during pregnancy a good idea?

 Option 2: rent a second home

-This is by far and away the most expensive back-up plan, so if you don’t have any spare pennies proceed directly to option 3.
+This is by far and away the most expensive back-up plan to renovating a house during pregnancy, so if you don’t have any spare pennies proceed directly to option 3.
 If, however, you do have some savings, you’re determined to maintain your independence and you don’t mind lugging a significant proportion of your stuff across town in cardboard boxes this could be the solution for you.
-Just make sure your new place has plenty of parking directly outside as a) car seats are heavy, b) you’re going to have to attend a lot of check-ups in the first few weeks, c) you’re going to make numerous ‘please, please let this product get baby to sleep‘ darts to the shops and d) you’re going to have a lot of visitors.
+Just make sure your new place has plenty of parking directly outside as a) car seats are heavy, b) you’re going to have to attend a lot of check-ups in the first few weeks, c) you’re going to make numerous ‘please, please let this product get baby to sleep‘ darts to John Lewis and d) you’re going to have a lot of visitors.

 Option 3: move in with your parents or in-laws